well-id/dliswriter/README.md

 ```

-A special case is a Group object, which can refer to multiple other EFLR objects of a given type.
+A special case is a Group object, which can refer to any other EFLRs or other groups, as described [here](#group).
-It can also keep references to other groups, creating a hierarchical structure.

 ```mermaid
 ---